 - Melt the butter with chocolate together and set aside.
 Whisk together the flour, salt and cocoa powder and set aside.

-- With the hand mixer, beat together the eggs and sugars just until they're combined.
-Add in the chocolate/butter mixture and vanilla and beat until it is fully combined.
+- Whisk together the eggs and sugars just until they're combined (still a little gloopy).
+Add in the chocolate/butter mixture and vanilla and mix lightly (still a little gloopy).